Why is it important that goals be measurable?

 3. Set a realistic baseline

 You can’t measure improvement without a starting point.
-Consider this: pull the data from the last month, week, or whatever period makes sense.
+Pull the data from the last month, week, or whatever period makes sense.
 If you’re at 5,000 visitors now, that’s your baseline.

 4. Decide on a target and timeline

 Combine the metric with a deadline.
-Practically speaking, “Increase unique visitors to 10,000 by December 31. ” That gives you both a number and a date.
+“Increase unique visitors to 10,000 by December 31.”
+That gives you both a number and a date.

 5. Break it into sub‑goals

 Big numbers can feel intimidating.
-Also, slice them into weekly or monthly checkpoints.
+Slice them into weekly or monthly checkpoints.
 For the blog, maybe aim for +800 visitors each month.

 6. Pick the tools to track

 Use Google Analytics, a spreadsheet, a habit‑tracker app—whatever records the data you need.
-Consistency is key; don’t switch tools halfway through.
+Consistency is key; don’t switch tools halfway through And that's really what it comes down to..

 7. Review and adjust

 Schedule a regular review—weekly for fast‑moving goals, monthly for slower ones.
-Compare actuals to targets, note what worked, and tweak the plan Not complicated — just consistent..
+Compare actuals to targets, note what worked, and tweak the plan.

 Common Mistakes / What Most People Get Wrong